 “The superhero part is because I think a lot of people feel a little bit powerless.
 The point is to make people feel empowered.
 Everyone has something that makes them special, even if it seems ordinary.”

-Sasha was invited to be a guest on Little Big Shots, NBC’s #1 Sunday Prime Time show with an audience of 10-15 million.
+Sasha was invited to be a guest on Little Big Shots, NBC’s #1 Sunday Prime Time show with an audience of 10 million.
 For her appearance, she wrote a new biographical comic about the show’s host, Steve Harvey.
-This photo is from her rehearsal on the set with one of the show’s executive producers.

 Sasha was invited to run a cartooning workshop at PS/MS 200Q, a public school in Queens, New York City.
 She spent an afternoon making presentations, taking questions, and coaching other students to express their own comic ideas.